Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

 advance time setting.
-The WRCS receives both data from the missile regarding look angle from the missile, along with corrected look angle from the INS; the selection for which data to use is performed with the DF REJ switch, and should in most all cases be left said position.
+The WRCS receives both data from the missile regarding look angle from the missile, along with corrected look angle from the INS; the selection for which data to use is performed with the DF REJ switch, and should in most cases be left said position.

 Look angle and estimated range available, the WRCS will provide guidance instruction using the needles on the ADI.
 Once oriented in the dive angle, the